Chart Color Schemes

 Employment

 Isaacs has an educated workforce with significant representation in essential services sectors.
-The unemployment rate was 2.6% as of June 2025, with estimated employment growth of 0.9% over the past year.
+Its unemployment rate was 2.9% as of September 2025, with an estimated employment growth of 0.5% over the past year.

-In June 2025, 1,168 residents were employed at a rate of 0.8% below the Australian Capital Territory's (ACT) rate of 3.4%.
-Workforce participation was lower at 57.5%, compared to ACT's 69.6%.
-Key employment sectors included public administration & safety, health care & social assistance, and professional & technical services.
-The area had a notable specialization in health care & social assistance, with an employment share of 1.4 times the regional level.
+As of this date, 1,149 residents were employed while the unemployment rate was 0.7% lower than the Australian Capital Territory's rate of 3.6%.
+Workforce participation in Isaacs lagged at 57.5%, compared to the ACT's 69.6%.
+Key industries of employment among residents included public administration & safety, health care & social assistance, and professional & technical services.
+The area had a strong specialization in health care & social assistance, with an employment share 1.4 times the regional level.

 Frequently Asked Questions - Employment